HectorRguez/Ads/README.md

     - Questions of less than *100 words*
     - Answers between *100 and 300 words*
 - [**WildChat** filtered dataset with ads](https://huggingface.co/datasets/HectorRguez/wildchat-1k-filtered-ads): Subset of the filtered dataset, generated with the `\insert_native_ad` endpoint.
+    - 8 samples are missing due to `NaN` similarity scores
+    - 1 sample was removed from the **WildChat** filtered dataset because it was writen in Chinese and mistakenly labeled as English.
+The size of that question exceeded the model context length.